Last Updated on: 19th September 2023, 05:00 pm

 Don’t overlook Rui Hachimura – he’s one of the best Asian NBA players ever.

-Hachimura has made a significant impact since entering the league, and his journey in the NBA is already quite impressive.
+Hachimura has had a significant impact since entering the league, and his NBA journey is already quite impressive.

 In his rookie season with the Washington Wizards, Hachimura showcased his versatile skillset, averaging 13.5 points and 6.1 rebounds per game.